 Through a teacher friend of mine I was able to organized scrappy in-class tests with local teachers and their students.

 Being able to see real teachers and students using the feature was invaluable.
 It gave us the confidence to move forward with the feature and helped us to identify urgent issues and potential improvements.
-The research plan for this study is available here, along with the test plan, test script, task list, and note taker document.
+Check out the research plan for additional details on this study.

 The work required to build Quick Quiz exposed inefficiencies and poor user experiences in our assignment creation flow and assignment reports.
 I leveraged the momentum to drive changes that benefited the entire product.